Chiang Chia

 Chiang Chia (江洽, born 29 September 1942 in Datong, Taipei) is former manager of Chinese Taipei national football team.
 He currently teaches in National Taipei College of Business.

-Chiang, majoring physical education, graduated from Taiwan Provincial College of Physical Education in the year of 1965.
-After finishing serving military service, he became a teacher and a coach in primary education and worked hard to promote football activities.
-He has served many positions in Chinese Taipei Football Association and taken on the responsibility of national team manager during 1984 Summer Olympics and 1986 FIFA World Cup.
+Chiang, majoring in physical education, graduated from Taiwan Provincial College of Physical Education in the year of 1965.
+After finishing his military service, he became a teacher and a coach in primary education and worked hard to promote football activities.
+He has served in many positions in Chinese Taipei Football Association and taken on the responsibility of national team manager during 1984 Summer Olympics and 1986 FIFA World Cup.